confluence/python-textbok/python_notes/Python_Basics.rst

 it is the only argument::

     print(3)
-    # You can add two numbers together
+    # We can add two numbers together
     print(1 + 2)

-You can't combine a string and an integer directly, because Python is strongly typed::
+We can't combine a string and an integer directly, because Python is strongly typed::

     >>> print("My number is " + 3)